Deadly Oregon mall shooting appeared to be lone, random rampage

 Phillips said Roberts was known to have once been a victim of a crime, but he did not elaborate, and it was not clear whether investigators believed that may have had any bearing on the shooting.

-A photograph of Roberts displayed by police showed a young man with longish, straight black hair, a light mustache and goatee and ring-sized discs in each of his pierced earlobes.
+A photograph of Roberts displayed by police showed a young man with longish, straight black hair, a light moustache and goatee and ring-sized discs in each of his pierced earlobes.

 High school student Hannah Baggs, 14, told the Oregonian newspaper that she got a close look at the gunman before he entered the mall and opened fire.